Using postMessage to control an iframe

 });

-We fire the mm:referee:fulfilled event when the user gets given a coupon (or told they still have a valid coupon) - before they click the final CTA or close icon.
+We fire the mm:referee:fulfilled event when the referee gets given a coupon (or told they still have a valid coupon) - before they click the final CTA or close icon.
 So you should be able to apply the coupon as soon as there is one.

 Because of this, when the user finishes the flow (by clicking either close or the final CTA to "continue shopping") you will have already handled the coupon and so we will fire the mm:referee:close event.